How do you keep track of everything that’s on your plate? Are you searching for a good productivity app for task lists?

 - If you are a Google user for email and calendar.

-Instructions for using Todoist with the Empowered Productivity System will be included in the next edition of Personal Productivity Secrets.
+Instructions for using Todoist with the Empowered Productivity System are included in From To Do To Done: How To Go from Busy to Productive by Mastering Your To-Do List.
 However, if you’ve been to one of my trainings, or read Personal Productivity Secrets—and are therefore using the Empowered Productivity System—download the PDF now.